Autocomplete

 Guidelines

-Include a standard datalist element in the DOM and Autocomplete will search the option's values and text for matches.
+Include a standard datalist element in the DOM.
+Its id must match the Autocomplete's source.
+The options' value attributes and optional text are searched for matches.
 Here's an example:

 More Autocomplete!

-Any select with a dozen or more options could benefit from becoming an Autocomplete.
-It takes just one more line of code:
+Any select element with a dozen or more options could benefit from becoming an Autocomplete.
+It only takes one extra line of code:

 Accessibility